 The Company's decommissioning liabilities result from working interests in oil and natural gas wells.
-As at December 31, 2022, the Company estimates the total undiscounted amount of cash required to settle its liabilities to be approximately \$31,110 (2021 - \$30,063).
+As at December 31, 2023, the Company estimates the total undiscounted amount of cash required to settle its liabilities to be approximately \$31,110 (2022 - \$31,110).

-2022 2021
+2023 2022

-Balance, beginning of year \$ 29,938 \$ 54,433
+Balance, beginning of the year 31,011 29,938

-Accretion 153 125
+Accretion 17 153

-Changes in estimates 10,420 42,265
+Changes in estimates - 10,420

-Government grants (9,500) (43,282)
+Government grants - (9,500)

-Liabilities settled (23,603)

-\$ 31,011 \$ 29,938
+Balance, end of the year 31,028 31,011

-Accretion expense is included in finance expense in the statements of consolidated (loss) income and comprehensive (loss) income.
+Accretion expense is included in finance expense in the statements of consolidated loss and comprehensive loss.

 During 2021, the Company abandoned a well under the Government of Alberta's Site Rehabilitation Program ("SRP") whereby qualified contractors (the "Contractors") apply for grants to assist with the abandonment and reclamation activities of upstream oil and gas wells, pipelines and associated facilities.
 The funding is provided directly to the Contractors by the Government of Alberta.
-Under the SRP, Criterium recognized government grant income of \$9,500 (2021 - \$43,282).
+Under the SRP, Criterium recognized government grant income of \$nil (2022 - \$9,500).

-During the years ended December 31, 2022 and 2021, the provision for decommissioning liabilities was revised for changes in the estimated reclamation costs and expected timing for reclamation.
+At December 31, 2023, there were no revisions to the provision for decommission liabilities.
+During the year ended December 31, 2022, the provision for decommissioning liabilities was revised for changes in the estimated reclamation costs and expected timing for reclamation.
 The assets to which the revisions relate to were impaired in a previous fiscal year.
-As such, these revisions have been included in the statements of consolidated (loss) income and comprehensive (loss) income.
+As such, these revisions have been included in the statements of consolidated loss and comprehensive loss.

 Due to the uncertainty with respect to the timing of the reclamation, the liability is presented as current in nature.
-The Company expects to settle the obligations over the next twelve to eighteen months.
+The Company expects to settle the obligations over the next six months.

-As at December 31, 2022, \$42,655 (2021 - \$42,205) is held as a reclamation deposit with the applicable regulatory body as security for the settlement of these obligations.
+As at December 31, 2023, \$45,528 (2022 - \$42,655) is held as a reclamation deposit with the applicable regulatory body as security for the settlement of these obligations.